Adrenaline-pumping rides and cool attractions make amusement parks a summertime staple.

 It's fine if your dream is to be a New York City cop, but leave your NYPD shirt at home.
 Universal Orlando won't let you in if you're wearing an item of clothing that says Police, Paramedic or any gear that looks similar to a uniform designed for an emergency staff member.
 Why?
 Parks want to cut down on any confusion in case of a real emergency.

 While most theme parks are designed for children, that doesn’t mean parents can just drop off the kids and wave bye-bye.
 Disney World prohibits unaccompanied minors under 14.
 SeaWorld suggests that visitors 13 and younger be accompanied by an adult but does not specifically state that young kids will actually be turned away at the gate.

 12. Feeding the animals

-Live animal attractions offer a bit of nature amid tons of artificial attractions but don’t get too close.
-These animals are kept under close watch so don't try feeding them your cotton candy or park hot dog and think you can get away with it.
-While Disney’s Animal Kingdom and SeaWorld offer visitors the opportunity to pet or feed certain animals under attendant supervision, feeding one of these animals on your time can result in swift eviction from Disney, SeaWorld and Six Flags.
+Live animal exhibits offer a taste of wildlife amid tons of artificial attractions but don’t get too cozy with that whale.
+These animals are kept under close watch so don't try feeding them your cotton candy or hot dog and think you can get away with it.
+While Disney’s Animal Kingdom and SeaWorld offer visitors the opportunity to pet and feed certain animals under attendant supervision, feeding one of these animals on your own time can result in swift eviction from Disney, SeaWorld and Six Flags.

 And the same rules apply for visits to the zoo.
 One woman was recently banned from the Memphis Zoo after sneaking into a lion enclosure to feed the big cats some cookies.